dickwall/subcut/GettingStarted.md

   binding configuration passed into them automatically unless you explicitly override them.

-injectOptional is only one form of injection subcut provides, the others being inject [Trait] which will always inject the trait from the bindingModule definition, and will fail if no such binding is provided.
+injectOptional is only one form of injection subcut provides, the others being inject [Trait] which will always inject the trait from the bindingModule definition, and will throw an exception if no such binding is provided.
 The other form is injectIfMissing [Trait] where the instance is only bound in if it has not already been provided in a constructor parameter (see the scaladoc for more information on how to use this).
 Both of these other types of injection will fail if no binding has been provided, while injectOptional will always